Moving to an area in Rotterdam that requires an HVV permit? Here you can find more information about acquiring it

 To obtain the permit, you must meet certain requirements.
 These requirements are stated in Articles 8 and 10 of the Special Measures for Urban Problems Act.

-Here you can find a quick overview of these articles:
+Here's a quick overview of these articles:

 Article 8: income